IIIF/cookbook-recipes/recipe/0032-collection/index.md

 - Universal Viewer presents items in an _Index_ tab;
 - Mirador presents items in a dialog component;
-- Annona presents items in a toggleable informational panel;
+- Annona presents items in a toggleable information panel;
 - Clover presents items as options in a dropdown element.

 **Example Collection**